IBM-Bluemix-Docs/va/va_index.md

 ## Running the container scanner from behind a firewall
 {: #va_firewall}

-If your firewall blocks outgoing connections, you must allow worker nodes to access the container scanner on TCP port <code>443</code> on the IP addresses in the following table.
+If your firewall blocks outgoing connections, you must configure your firewall to allow worker nodes to access the container scanner on TCP port <code>443</code> on the IP addresses in the following table.
 {:shortdesc}